wuelnerdotexe/nvim/README.md

 ## Keymaps

 The keymaps created by this config are very well thought out to be intuitive, meaningful, and most of all, to stick to the essence of Vim without conflicting with it.
-Keymaps are normally assigned two letters, which signify an action, for example: `d` + `p` = [D]diagnostic [P]review.
+Keymaps are normally assigned two letters, which signify an action, for example: `d` + `p` = `d`iagnostic `p`review.
 Keep in mind that the functionality will always come first and then the action.
 This is the standard created and used by this configuration for unique consistency.

 IMPORTANT: The `\` backslash remains as the global `<leader>` leadermap.